You can create 2 types of fonts with Fontself for Photoshop:

 Draw each letter using the Pen tool on a single Shape layer.
 Any vector shape you add to a Shape layer will be part of the character you end up creating (in the current version of Fontself, the shape’s color will not be taken into consideration).

-Switch the Paint Tool to the Path mode if you need to add more contours to your glyph.
+Switch the Pen Tool from Shape mode to the Path mode if you need to add more contours to your glyph.

 If your letter shapes include cutout paths, apply the appropriate method to avoid filled glyphs: